-In compliance with the IIA Standards, an external quality assessment review ("QAR") of the Sponsor's Internal Audit Department is conducted at least once every five years by a qualified, independent reviewer.
-The last external QAR of the Sponsor's Internal Audit Department was completed in 2018 and it was assessed that the Group's internal audit function is in conformance with the IIA standards.
-The next external QAR will be conducted in 2023.
+The Sponsor's Internal Audit Department conducts internal quality assurance reviews annually to ensure that its audit activities conform to the IIA Standards and the Code of Ethics.
+This is in addition to the external quality assurance reviews ("QAR") conducted every five years under the IIA Standards.
+The most recent external QAR was completed in 2023 and it was assessed that the Group's internal audit function is in conformance with the IIA standards.
+The next external QAR will be conducted in 2028.

-For FY22/23, the AC is of the opinion that the internal audit function is independent, effective and adequately resourced.
+For FY23/24, the AC is of the opinion that the internal audit function is independent, effective and adequately resourced.